Skip to main content

 • Fluid undergoes phase change (condenser, evaporator)

-• U varies significantly along length
+• U varies sharply along length

 • Transient operation (batch heating, startup)

-• Temperature cross occurs (parallel flow limitation)
+• Temperature cross occurs (parallel-flow limitation)

 • F factor drops below 0.75 (use NTU-effectiveness instead)